bebosudo/advanced-programming/exam/report.md

 We have structured the class `BTree` in order to not expose private components such as the Node objects to the outside.
 It encapsulates the class `Node` that actually is the building block of the whole BST.
 We have separated the logic so as to reflect the separation among the two classes: all the methods that manage more nodes has been written into the class `BTree`, and the methods that simply operate on a single node have been implemented into the class `Node`.

 To compile the code, move to the directory [`exam/c++/`](https://github.com/bebosudo/advanced-programming/blob/master/exam/c++/) and run a simple `make`: this compiles the tests provided into an executable `bin/btree.x`, using the options `-Wall -Wextra` and the `-DDEBUG` macro.
-When the program is executed, it tests more than 13 cases, with a total of around 200 assertions.
+When the program is executed, it tests almost 20 cases, with more than 300 assertions.

 ## Python section